Olive Garden Interview

 Olive Garden Interview Attire

-• Dress business casual or formally and remember you want to look like someone who can serve food.
-To look like you can serve food you need to wear your hair back, hide any tattoos, wear a minimal amount of jewelry, and trim your facial hair.
+• Dress in business casual or formal attire, and remember that you want to look like someone who can serve food.
+To look like you can serve food, you need to wear your hair back, hide any tattoos, wear a minimal amount of jewelry, and trim your facial hair.